 Stepping into the workforce for a couple of years and with savings probably depleting due to the new house, for many young couples, taking out a personal loan may be the only way to fulfil the elder’s wishes for a grand celebration.
 Another alternative will be to wait and save for a couple of years before tying the knot.

 There should not be a stigma to taking out personal loans especially if the intention is for a good cause.
-Sometimes it is necessary to take out a personal loan to assist you during a dire situation, a solution is better than none ever.
+Sometimes it is necessary to take out an instant cash loan Singapore to assist you during a dire situation, a solution is better than none ever.